 The project set-up should be started with typing its name.
 The name should concisely define an issue which you want to monitor.
 Although there's no characters limit for the name, we recommend it should be brief and easily recognisable for team members.

 The project set-up in the basic mode consists of a few stages:

 Stage 3.
 Including/Excluding domains/links (optional)

-When entering the project creator, you can see two windows open by default where you can type in keywords (these are simple keywords – not advanced – without narrowing to content).
+When entering the project creator, you can see two windows open by default where you can type in keywords (these are advanced keywords without narrowing to content).
 However, if you want to use other rules, you should close both windows, then click Keywords and select an appropriate rule.

 Keywords are divided into:

 - Advanced keywords (content and context) / Advanced keywords (only content).